neesetifa/summarization_seq2seq_model_keras/README.md

-# Summarization_Keras
+# Summarization Seq2seq Model - Keras

-This is a Keras(2.2.4) version implementation.
-You may find a pytorch implementation in my repositories.
+This is a Chinese news summarization model written in Keras(2.2.4).
+You may find a pytorch implementation in my another repository.